Economy of Oman: History

+The economic history of pre-modern Oman centered on copper mining, maritime trade networks and oasis agriculture.
+Early Oman was a primary supplier of copper and stone vessels for Mesopotamia and the Indus Valley around 3000 BCE.
+Strategic positioning on the Arabian Sea enabled Omani traders to act as key intermediaries in early Persian Gulf and Indian Ocean shipping routes.

+By the 18th and 19th centuries, an independent Omani maritime empire expanded trade across the Persian Gulf, western India, and East Africa.
+British campaigns to end the slave trade and the regulation of Indian Ocean shipping dismantled the lucrative trafficking networks Omani elite fleets relied upon.
+Deprived of external commercial wealth, the domestic economy turned back to local agriculture (such as dates), fishing, camel and goat herding, and basic handicrafts.

+Under Sultan Said bin Taimur, the country stayed cut off from global technological advancement, lacking basic infrastructure, electricity grids and modern schools.
+In 1970, Oman ended its isolation and utilized its newly discovered oil reserves and revenues to rapidly build modern infrastructure, and promoted universal education and healthcare.

+In December 2020, Oman Vision 2040 was launched that focused on economic diversification, sustainability and institutional governance.

 Overview

 Traditional souqs like this one at Muttrah are very common in Oman and have formed the bulk of the Omani economy in the past.

-Oman liberalised its markets in an effort to accede to the World Trade Organization (WTO) and gained membership in 2000.
+Oman liberalized its markets in an effort to accede to the World Trade Organization (WTO) and gained membership in 2000.
 The Director of the Sultanate of Oman's delegation to the WTO is Hilda al-Hinai.
 Further, on 20 July 2006 the U.S. Congress approved the US-Oman Free Trade Agreement.
 This took effect on 1 January 2009, eliminating tariff barriers on all consumer and industrial products.
 It also provides strong protections for foreign businesses investing in Oman.

 The government also undertook some important policy measures during 2018 with the establishment of a commercial arbitration center, the adoption of a new commercial companies' law, and a further streamlining of licensing processes through Invest Easy in order to improve the business and investment climate and promote private sector-led growth in the Sultanate.

 Oman's economy and revenues from petroleum products have enabled Oman's dramatic development over the past 50 years.
 Notably however, Oman is not a member of OPEC, although it has coordinated with the group in recent years.